q30-space/spaceapi-endpoint/doc/E2E_TESTING.md

 ### Test Exclusions

-The tests explicitly exclude `negative_data_rejection` checks, which include:
+The tests are configured to focus on practical API validation by:

+1. **Excluding `negative_data_rejection` checks**: Skips tests for malformed data and invalid inputs that are typically handled at the HTTP server level.

+2. **Using `explicit,fuzzing` phases only**: Skips the "coverage" phase which includes edge case tests like:
-- Unsupported HTTP methods (e.g., TRACE, OPTIONS edge cases)
+   - Unsupported HTTP methods (TRACE, OPTIONS, etc.)
+   - HTTP method-level compliance checks
+   - Allow header validation for 405 responses

+These exclusions focus testing on:
+- ✅ Real-world API functionality
+- ✅ Schema validation for documented operations
-- Malformed request bodies and headers
+- ✅ Authentication and authorization
+- ✅ Documented HTTP methods (GET, POST)

-These checks are excluded because they test edge cases that are not relevant to normal API operation and are often handled at the HTTP server/middleware level rather than the application level.
+Edge cases like TRACE method handling are not relevant to typical API usage and are better handled at the reverse proxy or HTTP server level.

 ## Running Tests Locally